ComCatLab/welcome-guide/docs/sources/dev_guide/setup.md

-# Getting Started for Local Development
+# Setting Up for Local Development

 This page covers the basic setup to be able to locally develop the welcome guide.